malteschoen/pttModelStudies/README.md

 * Chapter 5: Effect of elasticity parameter epsilon in the exponential model
 * Chapter 6: Effect of affinity parameter zeta in the exponential model
 * Chapter 7: Heuristics for an initial guess of epsilon in the exponential model
+* Chapter 8 (WIP):  Comparison between the exponential and the log-exponential model
+* Chapter 9 (WIP):  Heuristics for an initial guess of epsilon in the log-exponential model
+* Chapter 10 (WIP):  Comparison between parameters in the linear-analytical, exponential and log-exponential model - or: is EXCEL all you need?

 * Various appendices
 * References